malaireumarianna/NLP_final_project/README.md

 Please note, some IDEs, including VSCode, may have problems detecting environment variables defined in the .env file.
 This is usually due to the extension handling the .env file.
 If you're having problems, try to run your scripts in a debug mode, or, as a workaround, you can hardcode necessary parameters directly into your scripts.
 Make sure not to expose sensitive data if your code is going to be shared or public.
 In such cases, consider using secret management tools provided by your environment.

 ## Data:
+This is a dataset for binary sentiment classification.
+This is a set of 50,000 polar movie reviews for training and testing:

+train.csv
+test.csv

+Data files should be downloaded from Epam platform and stored in the `data` directory, as train set is too big for storing on GitHub.

-Data is the cornerstone of any Machine Learning project.
-For generating the data, use the script located at `data_process/data_generation.py`.
+For generating correctly preprocessed data, use the script located at `data_process/data_preprocess.py`.
 The generated data is used to train the model and to test the inference.
-Following the approach of separating concerns, the responsibility of data generation lies with this script.
+Script is doing simple cleaning of text, removes stop words, tokenize and Lemmatize.
+Then, input features are  saved in .npz files, and target labels into .npy files.
+So, as result os script execution, `data` directory should contain these files:

+test.csv
+test.npz
+test_sentiment.npy
+train.csv
+train.npz
+train_sentiment.npy

 ## Training:
-The training phase of the ML pipeline includes preprocessing of data, the actual training of the model, and the evaluation and validation of the model's performance.
+The training phase of the ML pipeline includes the actual training of the NN model, and the evaluation on validation set created from training data.
 All of these steps are performed by the script `training/train.py`.

 1. To train the model using Docker: